 The Analyst’s Canvas

-Welcome, explorer!
-This page has the first public version of The Analyst’s Canvas, a tool for defining, selecting and communicating analytical products and services.
+A common framework for communicating intelligence and analytics capabilities and requirements across functional and specialist divides, while considering customer objectives and alternative methods.
 The canvas frames data and analytical methods in the context of the work and mission they support, while avoiding the use of terminology that implies a preferred approach.